-Hi there, my name is Ania and I am really happy that you are here.
+Hi there, I’m Ania and I am really happy that you are here.

 About adopting a plant-based diet

-We started to feel a bit hypocritical that we love our cat so much and pamper him like crazy yet we eat other animals without a second thought.
-This feeling has motivated us to watch a few documentaries on the meat and dairy industry and on adopting a plant-based diet.
-Through watching these films, we learned a lot not only about the unimaginable cruelty inherent in meat, dairy and egg industry, but also about health benefits of eating a plant-based diet and decided to give it a go.
+We started to feel that this was hypocritical of us, calling ourselves animal lovers yet eating some animals without a second thought.
+This feeling motivated us to watch a few documentaries on the meat and dairy industry and on adopting a plant-based diet.
+Through watching these films, we learned not only about the unimaginable cruelty inherent in the meat, dairy and egg industry (a lot of it we had not been aware of), but also about the health benefits of eating a plant-based diet and we had to at least try going vegan.

-While I was the main force behind this change, Duncan, who is a very serious amateur runner, shared my sentiment.
-Inspired by the sporting achievements of famous vegan athletes including fellow Aussie fast bowler Peter Siddle and ultramarathoner Scott Jurek; he decided to join me.
-We have never looked back.
+While I was the main force behind this change, Duncan, who is a serious amateur runner (marathon PB 3:09), shared my sentiment.
+Inspired by the sporting achievements of famous vegan athletes including fellow Aussie fast bowler Peter Siddle and ultramarathoner Scott Jurek; he decided to join me straightway.
+It’s been 5 years now and we have never looked back.

 About the blog

-We hope you like our recipes and, even if you are not ready to ditch meat, dairy and eggs, want to incorporate a few more plant-based dishes into your diet.
+We hope you like our recipes and, even if you are not ready to ditch meat, dairy and eggs straight away, our recipes will encourage you to leave animal products off your plate more often.